rx-angular/rx-angular/libs/state/docs/snippets/behavior-subject-vs-rx-state.md

   tasks$ = this.state.select("tasks");
 ```

-Visually it looks the same but select operator allows lot more possibilities than just passing keys.
+Visually it looks the same but the select operator provides a lot more than just passing keys.
 You can read about it [here](https://github.com/BioPhoton/rx-angular/blob/master/libs/state/docs/api/rx-state.md#select).
-Also selection will be cached, distinct and undefined values will be filtered out.
+Also selection will be shareReplayed, distincted and undefined values will be filtered out.

 **Updating state reactively**